DirtyHairy/thumbulator.ts/README.md

     write32: (address: number, value: number) => {
         // optional; write a 32 bit word (will use write16 if not defined) }
+}, {
+    printer: (line: string): void => {
+        // optional; override logging (uses console.log and console.error by defaul) },
+    trapOnInstructionFetch(address: number): number => {
+        // optional; return a nonzero trap code to trap and stop the emulation on
+        // instruction fetch
+    }
 });
 ```

+The second options object is optional

 After instantiation, call init and wait for the promise to resolve in order to
 make sure that the emscripten runtime has initialized.